MORTAL2000/gl_commandlist_bk3d_models/README.md

 # NVIDIA commandlist extension over bk3d models

+*Note*: CMake MODELS_DOWNLOAD_DISABLED is ON by default so you don't get stuck in cmake downloading the heavy 3D models that this demo can use.
+Unchecking it will download 8 models in a local folder called *downloaded_resources*.
+I could take time...

 This sample shows how to use NVIDIA command-list extension over basic scenes

 The sample uses a pre-baked binary format (bk3d) for various models coming from CAD applications.